iai-group/MovieBot/docs/source/nlu.rst

 ------------------------------

 The natural language understanding (NLU) component converts incoming user utterances into dialogue acts.
 A dialogue act is a structured representation comprising an intent and parameters.
-A parameter is a triplet including a slot, operator, and value.
+A parameter is a triplet including a slot, an operator, and a value.
 Note that the user intents and slots, that are domain specific, are pre-defined and can easily be modified to fit a new domain.
 The NLU process is divided into two steps: intent classification and slot filling.

 Two types of NLU component are available: